 The FCA required that practising advisers completed any gap filling activities by 31 December 2012, if they wanted to continue giving advice into 2013 and beyond.
 After December 2012, any new advisers needing an Appropriate Qualification for giving retail investment advice were required to hold a fully RDR compliant qualification.
 Alternatively, if the adviser held a transitional qualification, they could follow the appropriate gap fill route.

-It is now six years since the deadline for practising advisers to complete gap fill has passed and the FCA has subsequently re-explored and revised the examination standards required for retail investment advice.
+It is now over eight years since the deadline for practising advisers to complete gap fill has passed and the FCA has subsequently re-explored and revised the examination standards required for retail investment advice.
 Changes have been recommended which no longer make it appropriate to consider “gap filling” as a suitable option to obtain an RDR compliant qualification.
 Therefore, CFA UK no longer offers gapfill as a route to obtain an Appropriate Qualification.

 How will the changes affect CFA UK members: IMC and ASIP holders